rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

 customer v1 => preference => recommendation v1 from 'recommendation-2-qzptw': 596
 ```

-But if we force the request simutaling that is from a phone, the request will be routed to the recommendation v2.
+But if we force the request simulating that it is from a phone, the request will be routed to recommendation v2.

-For simulate the Mobile phone, the -A header could be used with this header:
+To simulate a mobile phone, the -A header can be used with this value:

 ```
 "Mozilla/5.0 (iPhone; U; CPU iPhone OS 4(KHTML, like Gecko) Version/5.0.2 Mobile/8J2 Safari/6533.18.5"
 ```

-Executing the request to the customer, we see that is routed to the recommendation v2:
+Executing the request to the customer, we see that it is routed to recommendation v2:

 ```
 curl -A "Mozilla/5.0 (iPhone; U; CPU iPhone OS 4(KHTML, like Gecko) Version/5.0.2 Mobile/8J2 Safari/6533.18.5" $customer_route
 customer v1 => preference => recommendation v2 from '2-mzkn6': 44
 ```

-As we can see in Kiali (if we execute more curls with the headers of Mobile), the requests hits into the recommendation v2:
+As we can see in Kiali (if we execute more curls with the Mobile headers), the requests hit recommendation v2:

 [![](/images/istio6.png "Istio Canary Mobile")]({{site.url}}/images/istio6.png)

-And that all for this blog post!
+And that's all for this blog post!

 Check out the part seven of this blog series in [Traffic Mirroring in Service Mesh](https://rcarrata.com/istio/traffic-mirroring-in-service-mesh/)